Hell Kettles

-Hell Kettles is a Site of Special Scientific Interest in the Darlington district of County Durham, England.
-It was designated for its biological interest as the only site in County Durham where there is a body of water fed by springs.
+The Hell Kettles are a pair of deep pools near Darlington in County Durham, England.
+They are a Site of Special Scientific Interest.

 Location

 The site, which lies on the floodplain of the River Tees, to the south of Darlington, is situated alongside the A167, about 1 mile south of the junction of that road with the A66.

 Origin

-The Kettles are two pools that are the result of catastrophic subsidence in 1179: the Permian rocks underlying the area include substantial thicknesses of evaporites—gypsum and gypsiferous mudstone—and subsidence resulting from subterranean dissolution of these beds is a frequent occurrence, though the scale of the Hell Kettles subsidence is exceptional.
-Surface runoff and seepage from calcareous springs has created the two pools, one of which is the only body of spring-fed open water in County Durham: there were originally four subsidence depressions, but one filled in and two are now linked in a pond aptly named 'Double Kettle'.
+The Kettles were formed as a result of catastrophic subsidence in 1179.
+The Permian rocks underlying the area include substantial thicknesses of evaporites—gypsum and gypsiferous mudstone—and subsidence resulting from subterranean dissolution of these beds is a frequent occurrence, though the scale of the Hell Kettles subsidence is exceptional.
+Surface runoff and seepage from calcareous springs has created the two pools, one of which is the only body of spring-fed open water in County Durham.
+There were originally four subsidence depressions, but one filled in and two are now linked in a pond aptly named "Double Kettle".

-The name "hell-kettle" is often applied to ponds that are popularly believed to be bottomless; these particular ponds are mentioned in Holinshed's Chronicles:
+The name "hell kettle" is often applied to ponds that are popularly believed to be bottomless.
+These particular ponds are mentioned in Holinshed's Chronicles:

 There are certeine pits, or rather three little pooles, a mile from Darlington, and a quarter of a mile distant from the These banks which the people call the Kettles of hell, or the diuels Kettles...